Podcast: Download

 Memory champions and experts all agree that it’s the most effective method to remember anything at all.
 In fact, one expert used the technique to memorize the value of Pi till nearly 112,000 digits.

-Our own student, Marno Hermann memorized Pi to 1200 digits and recites them all for you in just over 10 minutes (!) on the MMM Podcast.
+My own student, Marno Hermann memorized Pi to 1200 digits using a Memory Palace.
+He recites them all for you in just over 10 minutes and in two different languages (!) on the MMM Podcast.

-Although there are many variations, here’s the core of how it all works.
+Although there are many variations, here’s the core of how it works:

 With the Memory Palace technique, you associate each piece of information you want to memorize with parts of a location that you are very familiar with – such as your house or your school campus.